Cognigy/Documentation/docs/en/docs/ai/handover-providers/genesys-cloud-guest-chat.md

 3. Scroll down to **Handover Settings** and select ** Genesys Cloud Guest Chat** from the list.
 4. To fill in the required fields and complete your setup, read the [Genesys Cloud Handover Integration](https://support.cognigy.com/hc/en-us/articles/6229147435292) article in Cognigy Help Center.

+## AI Copilot Workspace

+Within Genesys integration, you can use [AI Copilot Workspace](../../ai-copilot/overview.md) as an assistant for your human agents.
+AI Copilot will be available as a standalone application via the following link:

+{! _includes/ai-copilot/url-pattern.md !}

+### Embedded AI Copilot

+For Embedded AI Copilot for Genesys, follow these steps:

+1. Go to Endpoint Settings > Copilot.
+2. Copy the Copilot Embedding URL by clicking on it.
+3. Go to Genesys Cloud.
+4. Open the Admin tab.
+5. Under Contact Center, click Scripts.
+6. Click Create.
+7. Type a name for the script.
+8. Select the **Blank Script** template and click **+ Create**.
+9. On the script page, go to the **Add Components** tab.
+10. Under the **Components** section, select **Web Page**.
+In the **Web Page Source** field, enter the Copilot Embedding URL that you copied before.
+11. _(Optional)_ In the Layout section, change the size of Width and Height by clicking the **Stretch** button.
+12. In the upper-left corner of the script page, click **Script > Properties**.
+13. In the **Script Properties** section, activate the **Inbound** and **Message** features.
+14. In the upper-left corner of the script page, click **Script > Save**.
+15. Go back to the Admin tab add select **Architect**.

 ## More Information

 - [Genesys Cloud Open Messaging](genesys-cloud-open-messaging.md)